BZoennchen/supercollider-book/intro.md

 Not to flee reality but instead to be in it, more than ever, and to take on that fight -- to bring dignity and love into a dying world.

 Even though computers and networks have turned on many people, these technologies have the potential to emancipate the citizen of our planet by being a tool to build genuine connections.
-A musical performance constructs a timely space where one can experience such collective connections.
+A musical performance constructs a timely space where one can experience collective connections.
+Computer music slipped out of commercialization, for this alone it is interesting.
+It is like being back in 1990, remembering the *fever dream* which might be the first step to finally realize it.
-Therefore, to me, the *community of algorithmic composing* and *live coding* is a project to resist the looming assimilation and to find joy in a time of misery and despair;
-not because it is a *counter-culture* defined by its negation but because its community strides towards affirming differences of the living being while acting collectively.
+Therefore, to me, the *community of algorithmic composing* and *live coding* is a project to resist the looming assimilation and to find joy in a time of misery and despair because its community strides towards affirming differences of the living being while acting collectively and inclusive.
 I hope that someday this little project will strengthen the effort.

 ## How I Started